 - SAP BEx queries through an authored universe

 - SAP HANA, through an authored universe

-If you access SAP HANA or SAP BEx queries through authored universe, you can set predefined answers to their variables and save them in the universe.
+If you access an SAP HANA view through a relational universe created in Information Design Tool, you can set predefined answers to their variables and save them in the universe.
 You can also define if you want these variables to be prompted in the client tools, or not.

 Supported Data Sources

 SAP BI 4.2 SP4 supports new relational data sources for:

 - DB2 for i7.3

 - Oracle Exadata 12

 For “big data” sources, SAP BI 4.2 SP4 also introduces support for: